AyaHusseinAly/AyaHusseinAly/README.md

 ## Hi there👋 I'm Aya Hussein

-I'm an Egyptian Full-Stack Developer with 4+ years of Experience in different backend and frontend frameworks, especially Node.js, Angular, and AWS serverless technologies.
+I'm an Egyptian Full-Stack Developer with 4+ years of Experience using different backend and frontend frameworks, especially Node.js, Angular, and AWS serverless technologies.
 I'm also an  AWS Certified Cloud Practitioner <a href="https://www.credly.com/badges/d0289869-d5fb-4def-af7f-559bb40b7bc4">view credentials</a>.
 I'm very passionate about building scalable solutions and eager to learn and adapt to new technologies.

 ## 🛠️ Technical Skills